🔼The name Meshullemeth: Summary

-The name Meshullemeth is the feminine form of the name Meshullam, and that name is a participle derived from the verb שלם (shalem), meaning to be unbroken or whole:
+The name Meshullemeth is the feminine form of the name Meshullam, and that name is a participle derived from the verb שלם (shalem), to be or make whole or complete:

 For a meaning of the name Meshullemeth, NOBSE Study Bible Name List refers to the name Meshullam, for which it reads Recompensed, Rewarded.
 Alfred Jones (Dictionary of Old Testament Proper Names) has Repaying, which is also the same as his translation of Meshullam.
 BDB Theological Dictionary does not offer an interpretation of the name Meshullemeth but does list it under the verb שלם (shalem).